-The variables are countless: You could cross the street to see a colourful window shop; change directions because the traffic lights close in your face; stop in a restaurant due to the involving smell. go back because you saw something suspicious.
-Nonetheless, I am adept of digital mapping.
-I don’t like to lost myself, so I always try to define a landmark.
-Either a physical landmark like a building, or a digital representation of the space to be explorer.
+The variables are countless: You could cross the street to see a colorful window shop; change directions because of the traffic lights close in your face; stop in a restaurant due to the involving smell. go back because you saw something suspicious.
+Nonetheless, I am adept to digital mapping.
+I don’t like to lose myself, so I always try to define a landmark.
+Either a physical landmark like a building or a digital representation of the space to be explored.

-The problem with the digital mapping is that you could end without connection.
-So, when I went to Chicago in my last trip, I already know that I would to plan in advanced to define the are of my walks.
-I publish here the last day in Chicago.
-A 17 km walk in a sunny sunday.
+The problem with the digital mapping when you are visiting places is that you might don’t have access to the Internet.
+So, when I went to Chicago on my last trip, I already know that I would plan ahead to define the are of my walks.
+I publish here the last day in Chicago: a 17 km walk in a sunny Sunday.

 My wife and I start in the lobby of the hotel, where we just checked out.
-From there we went to Institute Of Design to return a project and then explorer a portion of the city that we did’t know yet – the water front.
-It seems easy, since you can just follow the water.
-But I were not aiming for 17 km.
-Perhaps we though to walk for just 5 km.
+From there we went to Institute Of Design to return a project and then explorer a portion of the city that we didn’t know yet – the waterfront.
+It seems easy since you can just follow the water.
+But I was not aiming for 17 km.
+Perhaps we thought to walk for just 5 km.
 But the decisions to continue was driven by visual clues and the desire to be in a place that we never been before.

-We decided to got to the navy pier.
+We decided to get to the navy pier.
 That was the only plan.
 Before to get there, we feel the need for a coffee.
 We were already in dérive.
 Where to drink a coffee?
 We turn some blocks around just before the navy pier.
 I find McDonald’s.
-It was not were we want – to eat burger in the morning.
+It was not what we want – to eat a burger in the morning.
 Unhappy, we continue and just after one block, we find a coffee shop.
-Nothing fancy, but definitely better than McDonalds.
+Nothing fancy, but definitely better than McDonald’s.

 So, we cross North lake shore drive and faced a park.
 It wasn’t the navy pier yet, but we thought it was.
 The park is small, so in 20 min we came back to where we start.
-In a couple of minutes we arrive at navy pier.
-I follow the side walk It wasn’t what we expected – it looked like the loading area.
-By the time that we arrive in the end of the pier we realize that we was in the loading area.
-The other side is the front side, where people enjoy the blue sky and the sun in their faces.
+In a couple of minutes, we arrive at the navy pier.
+I follow the sidewalk It wasn’t what we expected – it looked like the loading area.
+By the time that we arrive at the end of the pier we realize that we were in the loading area.
+The other side is the front side, where people enjoy the blue sky and the sun on their faces.

-The adventure continued through all the way, discovering new streets, different restaurants and a good place to relax and drink the last glass of wine before go back home.
+The adventure continued through all the way, discovering new streets, different restaurants and a good place to relax and drink the last glass of wine before going back home.